schwill2018/Data_Formatting/README.md

-# Data_Formatting
+# Data Exploration & Formatting

-This file aims to highlight general Python and pandas applications during the inital ETL stage of data
+This File details the stages of data Extraction, Transformation, and Loading of a random ‘csv file’